 lonic bonding involves the transfer of electrons.
 One atom gains one or more electrons, while another atom loses one or more electrons.
-The atom that lost an electron carries a negative charge (anion), and the atom that lost an electron carries a positive charge (cation).
+The atom that gained an electron carries a negative charge (anion), and the atom that lost an electron carries a positive charge (cation).
 Because opposite charges attract, the atoms bond together to form a compound.
 The electrostatic attraction is the "bond."
 Ionic bonds are formed when one atom has a low ionization energy (cation, metal) and another atom has a high electron affinity (anion, nonmetal).
 That essentially results in needing a metal and a non-metal to form an ionic bond.
+You can also have polyatomic ions forming ionic bonds because they have charges even though they are made of nonmetals.
 Examples: NaBr - sodium is a metal, bromine is a nonmetal.
-Na turn into Na+ and gives its electron to Br which turns into Br- MgF2 - magnesium is a metal, fluorine is a nonmetal.
-Mg turns into Mg2+ and gives two electrons to the fluorine atoms.
-Each fluorine turns into F- so you need two fluorine atoms in order to balance out the +2 charge of the magnesium.
+Na turn into $Na^+$ and gives its electron to Br which turns into $Br^ MgF_2$ - magnesium is a metal, fluorine is a nonmetal.
+Mg turns into $Mg^{2+}$ and gives two electrons to the fluorine atoms.
+Each fluorine turns into $F^-$ so you need two fluorine atoms in order to balance out the +2 charge of the Mg